StefMTP/website-status-checker/README.md

 # Pure Node API

-Node-only web application built to check the status of other URLs.
+Node-only web application built to check the status of websites.
+A user is able to register/login and make 'checks', which will run every few minutes to test whether a site is 'up' or 'down'.